 We have a wide selection of free online drifting games.
 Did you know that it is fun to play free drifting games online?
 If you do, then you are probably already getting ready to play an online drifting game right now.
 If not, well this is your chance to explore hours of free online drifting game entertainment.

-Drifting's popularity in computer games extends back to early arcade racers where the techniques for games such as Sega Rally and Ridge Racer involved drifting.
+The popularity of drifting in computer games extends back to early arcade racers where the techniques for fun auto games such as Sega Rally and Ridge Racer involved drifting.
 The technique is now considered mainstream in modern games in all their forms.
 In-game communities have developed in games such as Forza Motorsport and Gran Turismo, made up of teams who battle in user-created tournaments.
 Drifting also features heavily in the Need for Speed franchise (notably games since Need for Speed: Underground), Grid, the Juiced franchise and in Japanese domestic console games such as Initial D: Extreme Stage (PS3), which is based solely on drifting.
-Browser-based games include NZ Performance Car's Drift Legends (the first online game to feature real racetracks, and now ported to iPhone/iPod touch), and Mercedes-AMG's Wintersport Drift Competition (the first manufacturer-backed drifting game).
-Drifting games for mobile devices are readily available from major manufacturers.
+Browser-based auto games include NZ Performance Car's Drift Legends (the first online game to feature real racetracks, and now ported to iPhone/iPod touch), and Mercedes-AMG's Wintersport Drift Competition (the first manufacturer-backed drifting game).
+Free drifting games for mobile devices are readily available from major manufacturers.

 Usually, drift cars are light to moderate weight rear-wheel-drive, or all-wheel-drive coupes and sedans over a large range of power levels.
 There have also been AWD rally cars that have been converted to RWD.
 A proper mechanical limited slip differential (LSD) is almost considered essential for drifting.
 Attempting to drift with an open or viscous differential in a sustained slide generally yields relatively less impressive results.
 All other modifications are secondary to the LSD.
 Because of the large centripetal force encountered during drifting, drivers find it preferable to be retained firmly by a bucket seat, and harness.
 Competitive drifters often run DOT-approved tires closer to racing tires, which is permitted, with the exception of some major championships including D1GP which only permits commercially available tires that are approved by them.